 - Lack of direction and purpose in this time of life

-What follows are 8 questions to ask yourself if you want to be sure that you are really ready to retire and retire happily:
+What follows are 8 questions to ask yourself if you want to be sure that you are really ready for life after retirement — particularly a happily ever after.

 1. What Do You Want to Do in Retirement?